Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 ---
-    title: "Multi-node commands and management"
+title: "Multi- node commands and management"
 linkTitle: "Commands and management"
 weight: 180
----This topic describes how to mange {{< TransferCFT/axwayvariablesComponentShortName  >}} nodes, and related actions such as:
+--- This topic describes how to mange {{< TransferCFT/axwayvariablesComponentShortName  >}} nodes, and related actions such as:

 - [Initialize internal data files](#Initiali)
 - [Start and stop the cluster](#Start)